Plan to be flexible

 Leaving the EU is causing uncertainties in the political and economic landscapes that SMEs are trading in.
 Combined with this, negotiations relating to the final withdrawal are ongoing and due to conclude by 31st December 2020.

 To be as prepared as possible from January 2021, it is important that businesses remain alert to the guidance that is available – specifically the gov.uk website, but also information available from, for example, trade associations and professional bodies.

 One advantage an SME has is that it can be nimble and respond to change, sometimes more successfully than larger organisations.
 But good information and responsive planning is key at this stage.

-Ensure there is someone responsible for monitoring Brexit at a senior level in your organisation, with access to professional advice and good sources of information.
+Ensure there is someone responsible for monitoring leaving the EU at a senior level in your organisation, with access to professional advice and good sources of information.

 Reassure your customers

-Your customers are also considering how Brexit will impact them and, if they are planning for possible scenarios, they will need to understand how your business will be affected by Brexit.
+Your customers are also considering how leaving the EU will impact them and, if they are planning for possible scenarios, they will need to understand how your business will be affected by leaving the EU.

 Your customers may be concerned that you will not be able to supply them in the same timely manner or that your prices will be affected.
 This should be the time to open a dialogue and show that you are preparing.
 There will be inevitable changes, but showing you are looking to remain competitive and are trying to mitigate risks, you may increase your customers’ confidence in your business.